Skip to content

 • By the appropriate deadline date, submit a draft of the dissertation to the Office of Theses and Dissertations for format review.

-• Draft of dissertation submitted to dissertation adviser (at least four weeks before anticipated submission to all members of doctoral committee).
+• 13.
+Draft of dissertation submitted to dissertation adviser for approval to distribute to committee.

 • Public seminar and final oral examination.